KDXX

-KDXX (107.9 FM) is a commercial radio station serving the Dallas/Fort Worth Metroplex in Texas.
-The station is licensed to Lewisville, Texas, and owned and operated by Uforia Audio Network, a division of Univision Communications.
-KDXX is simulcast with 107.1 KESS-FM Benbrook, with a Spanish-language contemporary hits radio format.
-The studios are located in the Univision 23 Studios in the Arts District in Downtown Dallas.
+KDXX (107.9 FM) is a Uforia Audio Network Spanish-language contemporary hit radio formatted commercial radio station serving the Dallas/Fort Worth Metroplex in Texas.
+The station is licensed to Lewisville, Texas, and is simulcast with 107.1 KQBU-FM Benbrook.
+The radio studios are located in the Univision Tower at the Plaza of The Americas in the City Center District of Downtown Dallas.

 KDXX has an effective radiated power (ERP) of 100,000 watts, the maximum for non-grandfathered FM stations.
 The transmitter is on County Route 2153 in Denton.
-While KDXX's signal covers Dallas, Fort Worth and their northern suburbs, into Oklahoma, simulcast partner 107.1 KESS has its transmitter just southwest of Fort Worth, covering that area of the metroplex.
+While KDXX's signal covers Dallas, Fort Worth and their northern suburbs, into Oklahoma, simulcast partner 107.1 KQBU-FM has its transmitter just southwest of Fort Worth, covering that area of the metroplex.

 History

 Early years

 The current version of 107.9 was made possible when Marcos A. Rodriguez successfully obtained a new class C2 licensed to Gainesville, Texas, and purchased 107.9, a Class C licensed to Corsicana, Texas.
 After Rodriguez sold to Heftel Broadcasting and Mac Tichenor gained control of HBC, Tichenor moved the Corsicana signal south to the Waco market (as the new class A6 in Robinson, Texas, called KHCK-FM) and allowed the Gainesville signal to upgrade and move into Dallas as a class C1 in Lewisville, Texas.

 The upgrade project had been started under the Cecil Heftel version of HBC, and completed by the engineers at Tichenor Media/HBC working under David Stewart (now owner of an upgrade consultancy, Moving Target Consulting Works).
 The call letters changed a few times through KDXX and KESS-FM.